Get your FREE Sourdough Starter Cheat Sheet → Subscribe now!

 Homemade Pappardelle Pasta

-• Want bright green pesto?
-Chill your olive oil.
-Use small, baby basil leaves.
-Blend in batches.
-You’ll get the most beautiful, vibrant green color!
+• Want bright green homemade pesto?
+Chill your olive oil, use small basil leaves, and blend in batches.
 For more details, read this post.

 • Make it ahead.
 The pesto sauce can be made 1-2 days ahead and stored in the fridge.
 Homemade pappardelle pasta can be made in the morning to cook later in the day.